veev/DataArtFall2019/README.md

 * [Subtle Data,](https://vimeo.com/72246588) Stefanie Posavec speaking at the 2013 Eyeo Festival
 * [How I Learned to Love Data Visualization (Again),](https://vimeo.com/159297152) Jon Schwabish speaking at the 2015 Visualized Conference

 September 3rd – Week 1.
-The lay of the land & introductions
+The lay of the land & introductions - [slides](https://drive.google.com/open?id=1NpRVMIoIRud2bljle46WN-NpNTMKJjbG) shown in class

 **Assignment**
 * **Data Sketches:** Visualize a data set in at least three ways.
 Choose to work with a different visual element, drawing inspiration from gestalt principles.